Valerian

 Is Valerian good for heart?

-Historical reports suggest that valerian root was used to treat heart palpitations as far back as the 16th century.
+Historical reports suggest that valerian root was used to support heart palpitations as far back as the 16th century.
 Ironically, some people have experienced heart palpitations as a side effect of using or discontinuing valerian root.

 Can you take CBD oil with valerian?

-Does Valerian lower blood pressure?
+Does Valerian lower cardiovascular health?

 Who should not take valerian?

 Valerian may not be safe if you're pregnant or breast-feeding.
 And it has not been evaluated to determine if it's safe for children under 3 years old.
-If you have liver disease, avoid taking valerian.
+If you have liver condition, avoid taking valerian.
 And because valerian can make you drowsy, avoid driving or operating dangerous machinery after taking it.

 Does Valerian tea make you high?